tc39/notes/es6/2013-09/sept-19.md

 AWB: Would it be ok to not record property changes on array propert changes.

+WH: What kind of a change record would "sort" generate?
+In particular, how would the change record describe how the array was sorted (ascending, descending, by what key?)?

 RWS: If the array only said it was sorted then the code would need to keep a copy around to know what happened.

+WH: In that case would reverse also emit a sorted change record?

 AVK: Is "sort" proposed.

 EA: No

+(discussion about observing changes of attributes such as making an object non-extensable)

 AWB: It is uncommon to care about property changes for lists.